kolkhis/tech-notes/perl/basics.md

 Not "technically" variables, but the same rule applies to these:

 - Handles
-    - File Handle
+    - File handles
-    - Directory Handle
+    - Directory handles
 - Subroutine names
 - Format names
 - Labels

 Just because you *can* doesn't mean you *should*.
+As a best practice, you should always give your variables and functions unique names for clarity.

 ### Scalar Variables
 In perl, anything that is a single unit of data is a `scalar` value.